Repair or Replace HVAC equipment

 At Alpha Energy Solutions, we provide the expertise to extend a product’s lifecycle, and when necessary, to make a smart decision about buying a new piece of HVAC equipment.

-If, for example, a 30-year-old chiller is requiring more money than anticipated on maintenance; and, new chillers have twice the efficiency of the old chiller.
+For example, a 30-year-old chiller requires more money than anticipated maintenance, and new chillers have twice the old chiller’s efficiency.
 The decision to replace is an easy one if you run a life-cycle cost analysis.